narrowfail/django-channels-chat/README.md

 https://channels.readthedocs.io/en/latest/introduction.html

-**update 04/06/19**

 - using pipenv for package management
 - move to Channels 2
-- use redis as the channel layer backing store. for more information, please check [channels_redis](https://github.com/django/channels_redis)

 ### Database ###
-For this demo, I'm using a simple MySQL setup.
-If more performance is required, a MySQL cluster / shard could be deployed.
+For this demo, I'm using a simple SQLlite setup.
+If more performance is required.

 PD: I'm using indexes to improve performance.